romaingd/ICLR_2018/03-Huang-2018-Multi_scale_dense_networks.md

 * Straightforward solution : train multiple networks of increasing size, evaluate them sequentially at test time.
-Far from optimal (results never reused).
+Far from optimal (early results and features are never reused).

 * Alternative solution : **build a deep network with a cascade of classifiers** operating on the features of the internal layers.

-* However, naive early-exit classifiers to a standard DNN hurts performance.
+* However, naively adding early-exit classifiers to a standard DNN hurts performance badly.
 Two problems are exposed below.

 <br>